 What is Stalking?

 Stalking is defined as a repetitive pattern of unwanted, harassing or threatening behavior that is committed by one person against another.
-Acts that could be considered stalking include: being physically followed, harassment via telephone, receiving unwanted gifts, and other similar forms of intrusive behavior.
+Acts that could be considered stalking include: being physically followed, repeated watching, harassment via telephone, receiving unwanted gifts, and other similar forms of intrusive behavior.
 Definitions of stalking found in state anti-stalking statutes typically define stalking as “the willful, malicious, and repeated following and harassing of another person that threatens his or her safety”.
 Victims live in constant fear that they are being watch and that they may be harmed at any time.

-Research shows that men are typically the stalkers and the stalking is typically committed between people who know each other.
+Research shows that men are typically the ones who engage in this behavior and it is typically committed between people who know each other.
 Only one in four cases of stalking are committed by a stranger.
-Most stalking cases involve a former intimate partner.
+In fact, most stalking cases involve a former intimate partner.

 Suggestions for Dealing With a Stalker

-- Gather as much evidence as possible to document the behavior of the stalker
+- Gather as much evidence as possible to document the behavior of the person who is bothering you

 - Examples of such evidence include: phone records, copies of letters, pictures of injuries, pictures of the person as they are following you (if possible), statements from witnesses corroborating the behavior

 - Notify local law enforcement and provide them with any evidence you have gathered to help support your claim

-- Consider contacting an attorney to discuss obtaining a restraining order against the stalker
+- Consider contacting an attorney to discuss obtaining a restraining order against the individual

-- Consider contacting a state agency that provides support to stalking victims
+- Consider contacting a state agency that provides support to victims

 - Develop a plan to keep yourself safe by informing your family members, friends, co-worker, and neighbors